tmhoule/TokenRabbit/README.md

 # TokenRabbit
 GUI tool to Assign Secure Token to a user under 10.13

-NOTE: A precompiled version is not available at this time.
-Download the project, open in Xcode, and build.

 This tool will allow you to enter the name of an administrator with SecureToken assigned, then grant SecureToken to another user.

 Benefits: